Skip to content

 Mass of an empty bottle, M1 = 0.05 kg

-Also, Mass of bottle with steel ball bearings, M2 = 0.30 kg
+Also, the Mass of the bottle with steel ball bearings, M2 = 0.30 kg

 Mass of the bottle, steel ball bearings, and water, M3 = 0.35

-we can also see that Mass of the bottle with water, M4 = 0.2 kg
+we can also see that the Mass of the bottle with water, M4 = 0.2 kg

 The Relative density of the steel (R.D) = ?